ampproject/amphtml/contributing/DEVELOPING.md

   css/            - default css
   dist/           - (generated) main JS binaries are created here.
 This is what
-                    gets deployed to cdn.ampproject.org. dist.3p/        - (generated) JS binaries and HTML files for 3p embeds and ads.
-                    This is what gets deployed to 3p.ampproject.net. docs/           - documentation about AMP examples/       - example AMP HTML files and corresponding assets extensions/     - plugins which extend the AMP HTML runtime's core set of tags spec/           - The AMP HTML Specification files src/            - source code for the AMP runtime test/           - tests for the AMP runtime and builtins testing/        - testing infrastructure
+                    gets deployed to cdn.ampproject.org. dist.3p/        - (generated) JS binaries and HTML files for 3p embeds and ads This is what gets deployed to 3p.ampproject.net. examples/       - example AMP HTML files and corresponding assets extensions/     - plugins which extend the AMP HTML runtime's core set of tags spec/           - The AMP HTML Specification files src/            - source code for the AMP runtime test/           - tests for the AMP runtime and builtins testing/        - testing infrastructure third_party/    - third party code used in AMP tools/          - code for AMP related tools validator/      - AMP Validator runners and tools

 </pre>

 ## Supported browsers